Facebook tracking pixel for PageView event

 • Indignities (behavior making life intolerable)

-• May be pursued when the non-filing spouse refuses to consent and there are strong grounds for blame
+• It may be necessary when the other spouse refuses to consent and there is strong evidence of misconduct.

 3. Divorce by Institutionalization

-Available if one spouse has been institutionalized for mental illness for at least 18 months, with little chance of recovery in the following 18 months.
+Pennsylvania divorce law also allows a divorce if one spouse has been confined to a mental institution for at least 18 months due to a serious mental disorder, with little likelihood of discharge in the following 18 months.
+This process requires medical documentation and court approval.

 4. Divorce by Affidavit